Hypercompact stellar system: Search

 Since the black hole at the center of the HCSS is essentially invisible, an HCSS would look very similar to a faint cluster of stars.
-Determining that an observed star cluster is a HCSS requires measuring the orbital velocities of the stars in the cluster via their Doppler shifts and verifying that they are moving much faster than expected for stars in an ordinary star cluster.
+Determining that an observed star cluster is an HCSS requires measuring the orbital velocities of the stars in the cluster via their Doppler shifts and verifying that they are moving much faster than expected for stars in an ordinary star cluster.
 This is a challenging observation to make because an HCSS would be relatively faint, requiring many hours of exposure time even on a 10m class telescope.

 The most promising places to look for HCSSs are clusters of galaxies, for two reasons: first, most of the galaxies in a galaxy cluster are elliptical galaxies which are believed to have formed through mergers.
 A galaxy merger is a prerequisite for forming a binary SMBH, which is a prerequisite for a kick.
-Second, the escape velocity from a galaxy cluster is large enough that a HCSS would be retained even if it escaped from its host galaxy.
+Second, the escape velocity from a galaxy cluster is large enough that an HCSS would be retained even if it escaped from its host galaxy.

 It has been estimated that the nearby Fornax and Virgo galaxy clusters may contain hundreds or thousands of HCSSs.
 These galaxy clusters have been surveyed for compact galaxies and star clusters.
 It is possible that some of the objects picked up in these surveys were HCSSs that were misidentified as ordinary star clusters.
 A few of the compact objects in the surveys are known to have rather high internal velocities, but none appear to be massive enough to qualify as HCSSs.

-Another likely place to find a HCSS would be near the site of a recent galaxy merger.
+Another likely place to find an HCSS would be near the site of a recent galaxy merger.

 From time to time, the black hole at the center of an HCSS will disrupt a star that passes too close, producing a very luminous flare.
 A few such flares have been observed at the centers of galaxies, presumably caused by a star coming too close to the SMBH in the galaxy nucleus.
 It has been estimated that a recoiling SMBH will disrupt about a dozen stars during the time it takes to escape from its galaxy.
 Since the lifetime of a flare is a few months, the chances of seeing such an event are small unless a large volume of space is surveyed.
-A star in a HCSS could also explode as a Type I (white dwarf) supernova.
+A star in an HCSS could also explode as a Type I (white dwarf) supernova.